midas-network/covid19-scenario-modeling-hub_archive/README.md

 ### **Seasonality**

-Teams should include their best estimate of COVID-19 seasonality in their model but we do not prescribe a specific level of seasonal forcing.
+We strongly recommend that teams include their best estimate of COVID-19 seasonality in their model but we do not prescribe a specific level of seasonal forcing.

 ### **NPIs**